News – Favorite Traditional(ish) Media

 TL;DR

-• There is too much news for any human to bear… so you need to be selective
+• There is too much news, especially bad news, for any human to bear… you need to be selective

 • My recommendation for minimum diet: NPR’s Up First podcast, WSJ 10-Point daily email for subscribers, The Economist for excellent weekly analysis.